Search for Dark Matter in 2HDMS at LHC and future Lepton Colliders: Summary and conclusion

-We performed a detailed comparison between various future colliders including HL-HLC, future $e^+e^-$ colliders such as FCC-ee, ILC, CLIC and the proposed muon collider, exploring various final states which can possibly probe such DM scenarios at a substantial signal significance.
-We found that future $e^+e^-$ colliders such as FCC-ee, ILC and CEPC, are most promising in probing the low mass region, where the mass of the DM candidate and of the mediator which acts as a portal between DM and the SM sector, are below 250 GeV.
-Especially the mono-$Z$+MET final state gives good prospects in these scenarios.
-The scenario with DM and mediator in the intermediate mass region, can produce an excess of $\sim 2\sigma$ the HL-LHC, when a DM pair is produced in association with a $b\bar b$-pair.
-On the other hand, such a scenario can be probed at a muon collider operating at a high centre of mass energy ($\sqrt{s}=3$ TeV), with much larger significance of $\sim 6\sigma$ at 3$ab^{-1}$ in associated production with a $b\bar b$ pair.
-Finally, we looked into a benchmark with heavy DM and mediator mass.
-Such a scenario is beyond the reach of the considered $e^+e^-$ colliders as well as HL-LHC and can be probed at a muon collider with $\sqrt{s}=10$ TeV, with a signal significance of $\sim 3\sigma$.
-At this point, we would like to emphasize that, in this work, we have presented our results in the explicit context of HL-LHC, ILC and a muon collider for unpolarized beams.
-However, these results can be easily tuned for other future colliders, including different polarization setups and integrated luminosity.
-Finally, we point out challenging scenarios, where a cosmologically viable DM scenario can be out of reach for HL-LHC as well as future lepton colliders, due to feeble interaction strength.
-Such scenarios can be probed at the future hadron collider FCC-hh.
-Although we do not present a detailed analysis based on FCC-hh, we justify our claims by comparing event rates for HL-LHC and FCC-hh.
-We believe that this work provides a thorough and exhaustive roadmap for future collider experiments aiming at discovering DM.
+{ \begin{itemize} \item We found that, the parameter space which are under-abundant in terms of relic density, are easier to probe at the collider.
+The reason is, smaller relic density implies larger annihilation cross-section of DM pair and consequently larger branching fraction of heavier scalars to DM pair.
+An example of this is $\textbf{DM156}_\textbf{w95}$ in our case. \item In scenarios where the DM pair comes from a singlet-like heavy scalar, it is possible to achieve the observed relic and large invisible branching ratio simultaneously.
+However, such case are challenged by small production cross-section of the singlet scalar. \item We found that future $e^+e^-$ colliders such as FCC-ee, ILC and CEPC, can probe the low mass region, where the mass of the DM candidate and of the mediator which acts as a portal between DM and the SM sector, are below 250 GeV.
+Especially the mono-$Z$+MET final state gives $11\sigma$ signal significance for DM with 55~GeV mass and $3\sigma$ significance for 70~GeV DM at $\sqrt{s}=250~$GeV. \item The scenario with DM and mediator in the intermediate mass region, can produce an excess of $\sim 2\sigma$ at the HL-LHC, when a DM pair is produced in association with a $b\bar b$-pair. \item The intermediate scenario can be probed at a muon collider operating at a high centre of mass energy ($\sqrt{s}=3$ TeV), with much larger significance of $\sim 6\sigma$ at 3~ab$^{-1}$ in associated production with a $b\bar b$ pair. \item Finally, we looked into a benchmark with heavy DM and mediator mass.
+Such a scenario is beyond the reach of the considered $e^+e^-$ colliders as well as HL-LHC and can be probed at a muon collider ($t\bar{t}$ associated production) with $\sqrt{s}=10$ TeV, with a signal significance of $\sim 3\sigma$. \end{itemize} }